ChrisKlug/web-dev-workshop/labs/lab2/lab2.md

  - Yarp.ReverseProxy
  - Microsoft.Extensions.ServiceDiscovery.Yarp

 The first one is to be able to add YARP proxying to your project.
-And the second one is to enable Aspie Service Discovery then using YARP.
+And the second one is to enable Aspire Service Discovery when using YARP.

 ### Add a reference from the Web resource to the UI resource

-To allow the web project to reverse proxy the UI project, we need a reference betwen the 2.
+To allow the web project to reverse proxy the UI project, we need a reference between the two.
 This is done quite easily in Aspire.
 You just call the `WithReference()` extension method on the project that you want the reference to be added to, passing the resource you want to reference

 __Note:__ As it is a container resource, Aspire doesn't know quite how to reference it.
 So, you need to explicitly reference the __http__ endpoint by calling the `GetEndpoint()` method